 No prior background in fine arts is required, however students who have taken fine arts courses will be given first consideration.
 Students without a fine arts background are strongly encouraged to enroll in a fine arts course prior to departure.
 Any student will be eligible to participate on this program as long as they are not on judicial or academic probation.
 While no previous knowledge or study of Italian is required for this summer program, you are encouraged to enroll in Italian language courses at Brandeis prior to participating on the program.

 - Visit the Get Started page.
-You must first complete steps 1-3 before scheduling an advising appointment with Wanda Weinberger, Assistant Director of Brandeis-Led Study Abroad Programs.
+You must first complete steps 1-3 before scheduling an advising appointment with Michelle Ranieri, Assistant Director of Study Abroad.

 - Schedule an advising appointment by phone (781-736-3483) or online.

 - In your advising appointment, you will talk about the program in more detail, discuss your qualifications and fit for the program, get advice on passport/visa concerns, and then your application for the Brandeis in Siena program can be opened.
 Once your application is opened, you will have access to the Online Study Abroad Account application materials described below.